mcfdn/mcfdn.github.io/_posts/2016-02-11-configuring-oauth2-resource-owner-credentials-grant-laravel-5.md

 ---
 layout: post
-title: Configuring an OAuth2 Resource Owner Password Credentials grant with Laravel 5 and oauth2-server-laravel
+title: Configuring an OAuth2 Resource Owner Password Credentials Grant with Laravel 5 and oauth2-server-laravel
 description: If you're looking to integrate OAuth2 principles into your Laravel 4/5 application, the oauth2-server-laravel package is a really nice way to do so.
 ---

 If you're looking to integrate OAuth2 principles into your Laravel 4/5 application, the [oauth2-server-laravel](https://github.com/lucadegasperi/oauth2-server-laravel) package is a really nice way to do so.
 It supports multiple grants out of the box, including:

-- Authorization code grant
+- Authorization Code Grant
-- Implicit grant
+- Implicit Grant
-- Resource owner credentials grant
+- Resource Owner Password Credentials Grant
-- Client credentials grant
+- Client Credentials Grant
-- Refresh token grant
+- Refresh Token Grant

 It also allows you to write your own custom grants, should none of the above suit your needs.

 I needed a quick solution to get OAuth2 up in an API I'm developing, so I turned to this package to see if it would work for me.
-Since the API is going to be used by a couple trusted clients (web, mobile), I chose the [Resource Owner Password Credentials grant](http://tools.ietf.org/html/rfc6749#section-4.3).
+Since the API is going to be used by a couple trusted clients (web, mobile), I chose the [Resource Owner Password Credentials Grant](http://tools.ietf.org/html/rfc6749#section-4.3).
 This grant requires the client to authorise with the API by providing it's client ID and secret along with the user credentials.

 I decided to note down the steps I took here, as it's the type of configuration I'll likely forget until I come to the next project that requires it.